Pressure Measurement Errors

 For instance, if a sensor is supposed to output 100 mV for a 10 psi change in pressure (a gain of 10 mV/psi), but instead outputs 110 mV (a gain of 11 mV/psi), it has a span error.

-In terms of their relationship, offset error and span error are independent of each other.
+In terms of their relationship, offset and span error are independent of each other.
 A sensor can have an offset error without having a span error, and vice versa.

-For instance, consider a sensor with a perfect gain of 10 mV/psi but an offset error of 2 mV.
+For instance, consider a sensor with a perfect gain of 10 mV/psi but an offset of 2 mV.

 At 0 psi, it outputs 2 mV (offset error), and at 10 psi, it outputs 102 mV – the correct output of 100 mV plus the 2 mV offset.